Diversification quotients: Quantifying diversification via risk measures: Numerical results for financial data

-To illustrate the performance of DQ, we collect the stocks' historical data from Yahoo Finance and conduct three sets of numerical experiments based on financial data.
-We use the period from January 3, 2012, to December 31, 2021, with a total of 2518 observations of daily losses and 500 trading days for the initial training.
+In this section, we collect the stocks historical data from Yahoo Finance and conduct three sets of numerical experiments based on financial data to illustrate the performance of DQ.
+We use the period from January 3, 2012 to December 31, 2021, with a total of 2518 observations of daily losses and 500 trading days for the initial training.
 In Section \ref{com:DQ_DR}, we first compare DQs and DRs based on $\VaR$ and $\ES$.
 In Section \ref{per_DQ}, we calculate the values of ${\rm DQ}^{\VaR}_{\alpha}$ and ${\rm DQ}^{\ES}_{\alpha}$ under different selections of stocks.
-Finally, we construct portfolios by minimizing ${\rm DQ}_\alpha^{\mathrm{ VaR}}$, ${\rm DQ}_\alpha^{\ES}$ and ${\rm DR}^{\rm SD}$ and by the mean-variance criterion in Section \ref{opt_dp}.
+Finally, we construct portfolios by minimizing ${\rm DQ}_\alpha^{\mathrm{ VaR}}$, ${\rm DQ}_\alpha^{\ES}$, ${\rm DR}^{\rm SD}$, and mean-variance in Section \ref{opt_dp}.